DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Criminal Investigation**: a criminal investigation occurs when a crime has been committed and you are working with a law enforcement agency to convict the alleged perpetrator; in such a case, it is common to gather evidence for a court of law, and to share the evidence with the defense
     - You need to gather and handle the information using methods that ensure the evidence can be used in court
     - In a criminal case, a suspect must be proven guilty beyond a 📝reasonable doubt📝; a higher bar compared to a civil case, which is showing a preponderance of evidence
+  - **Operational investigations** are performed by internal teams to troubleshoot performance or other technical issues.
+They are not intended to produce evidence for use in court and, therefore, do not have the rigid collection standards of criminal, civil, or regulatory investigations.
   - **Civil Investigation**: in a civil case, one person or entity sues another; e.g. one company could sue another for a trademark violation
     - A civil case is typically about monetary damages, and doesn't involve criminality
     -  it relates to a contract dispute and will likely wind up being litigated in civil court